amitparag/Attention-Classification/README.md

   https://github.com/amitparag/Attention-Classification/assets/19486899/df3ed124-8a7d-4620-bab5-38bbe121bc3f

     Also note that the regular 3D printed grippers can develop cracks and break.
-We initially used a normal 3D printer and then eventually a more "fancy" one.
+We initially used a normal 3D printer and then eventually a more "fancy" one, for instance, in the video "Coil of Wires", different grippers are used.

     4. Low Batch Size